Andrewwango/govuk-accessible-search/README.md

 - Drop-in: insert the component into any webpage with only one HTML tag; the component is one file to be saved on server
 - Lightweight: all processing is done client-side and the backend contains no program logic
+- Multilingual: ask a question and receive an answer in any language, using ChatGPT's multilingual capabilities

 ## Demo